IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Students stand to gain numerous benefits from our software project, including the flexibility to take the fitness test at any time and the elimination of the need to visit the sports complex.
 This flexibility enables students to focus more effectively on their preparations.
 Moreover, our application ensures the correct execution of exercises, reducing the risk of injury.

 - **Differentiation:**

-&nbsp;&nbsp;&nbsp;&nbsp;Researching for the similar applications we found out [[1]](https://apps.apple.com/ru/app/skill-yoga-train-mind-body/id1462051533) an app for yoga, which defines points on the user's body and evaluates if the pose is correct.
+&nbsp;&nbsp;&nbsp;&nbsp;Researching for the similar applications we found out an [app for yoga](https://apps.apple.com/ru/app/skill-yoga-train-mind-body/id1462051533), which defines points on the user's body and evaluates if the pose is correct.
 However, this application is not intended for fitness and cannot be launched from a browser.
 The main feature of our solution is a possibility to use it for the fitness test taking and checking the correctness of physical exercises.
 Our web application is a unique product on the Russian market, it will be free and will provide significant benefits to those who want to exercise safely.
-GymGURU will correct the technique of performing exercises and help achieve the desired result faster, as well as give Innopolis students the opportunity to take a fitness test without the need for presence in the sports complex.
+GymGuru will correct the technique of performing exercises and help achieve the desired result faster, as well as give Innopolis students the opportunity to take a fitness test without the need for presence in the sports complex.

 - **User Impact:**